rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 etc., give supporting evidence in a note.
 4C9.
 No supplied name of publisher, distributor, etc.
-If no publisher, distributor, etc., statement can be supplied, use the abbreviation “s.n.” (sine nomine) in square brackets.
+If no publisher, distributor, etc., statement can be supplied, use the abbreviation "s.n." (sine nomine) in square brackets.
 Paris : [s.n.]
 [S.l. : s.n.]
 AREA 4.
 PUBLICATION, DISTRIBUTION, ETC.